SoTA with Less: MCTS-Guided Sample Selection for Data-Efficient Visual Reasoning Self-Improvement: Training Recipe

 \paragraph{Expansion} Given a current step $s_t$, the VLM generates $k$ distinct actions based on the prompt and image through temperature decoding.
 Each of these actions is then combined with the current step to form $k$ candidates next steps.
 The diversity among these actions is regulated by temperature parameter, which is set to 0.5 in our experiments, with $k$ configured as 3.

 \paragraph{Simulation} After selecting a node , we directly utilize the policy $\pi_\theta$ to generate several reasoning steps until a final answer is produced or a preset reasoning step limit is reached.
-Subsequently, we employ the corresponding LLM (in our experiments, the Qwen2.5-VL-7B-Instruct is used, with Qwen2.5-7B-Instruct serving as the critic model) to compare the generated final answer with the ground truth answer, thereby determining the correctness of the response.
+Subsequently, we employ the corresponding LLM (in our experiments, the Qwen2.5-VL-7B-Instruct and Qwen2.5-VL-72B-Instruct are used, with Qwen2.5-7B-Instruct serving as the critic model) to compare the generated final answer with the ground truth answer, thereby determining the correctness of the response.
 If the answer is correct, the MCTS process is terminated and the current iteration number $K$ is recorded; if the answer is incorrect, the visit count $N$ of the selected node is updated and the next iteration commences.
-Table~\ref{tab: critic_prompts} illustrates the prompt employed for the critic model.
+Appendix~\ref{app: prompts} Table~\ref{tab: critic_prompts} illustrates the prompt employed for the critic model.

-\paragraph{Data filtration} We apply this MCTS procedure to the entire collection of 70k data samples and record the iteration number $K$ required to solve each problem, using Qwen2.5-VL-7B-Instruct as the policy model.
+\paragraph{Data filtration} We apply this MCTS procedure to the entire collection of 70k data samples and record the iteration number $K$ required to solve each problem, using Qwen2.5-VL-7B-Instruct and Qwen2.5-VL-72B-Instruct as the policy model.
 In this process, $K$ served as a metric for assessing the difficulty of each sample: a higher $K$ indicates that the VLM requires more extensive exploration to arrive at the correct answer, thereby reflecting a greater level of challenge.
-Ultimately, we select all samples with $K$ greater than 5, as well as those that remained unsolved after 50 iterations, resulting in a final training set of 11k samples.
-The data difficulty distribution of this final training set is shown in Figure~\ref{fig: final_distribution}.
+Ultimately, we select all samples with $K$ greater than 5, as well as those that remained unsolved after 50 iterations, resulting in a final training set of 11k samples with 7B model and 7.5k samples with 72B model.
+The data difficulty distribution of 11k training set of 7B model is shown in Figure~\ref{fig: final_distribution} as an example.